hl105/portfolio-jlee/docs/blogs/User-Testing-&-Analysis.md

     - Jasmine asked if she could delete the cover she posted without an image.
     - major
     - physical
-- fix glitching (mentioned in user study with Mia above) when hovering over text.
+- fix glitching when hovering over text.
-    - Error with hovering over the user image -- instead of user image, make it into hovering over the cover image itself so that there is more physical space for the mouse to hover over.
+    - Instead of user image, make it so that the user can hover over the cover image itself so that there is more physical space for the mouse to hover over.
     - critical
     - physical
 - mention as a popup that only screenshots are allowed for now, because of max image size limit that is allowed to be passed in without external packages.